 The patrol officers are the "first responders" to all medical calls, motor vehicle crashes, burglar alarms, fires, domestic disputes, assaults and a myriad of other calls.

 All Hopewell Township Police Officers are certified in cardio-pulmonary resuscitation and carry semi-automatic external defibrillators.
-There are currently three certified emergency medical technician patrol officers.
+There are currently two certified emergency medical technician patrol officers.